pauliver/CSharp-Image-Action/README.md

 *and now how you use it in your own repo*

-**OutDated as of 2/22/20 - shouldn't be hard to make work, new instructions coming soon check out the folder below**
+**OutDated as of 2/22/20 - need to protect branch, when they match the script nukes it.. not helpful**

 [This folder](https://github.com/pauliver/CSharp-Image-Action/tree/master/SampleWebsite) has a complete copy of everything you need to use this elsewhere